-Supervision and enforcement (NL and EU) Consideration of implementation (NL) Interfaces with other legislation The CSA (EU) 2023/0109 complements and supports structures under other cybersecurity instruments, such as the NIS2 Directive or CSA (EU) 2019/881.
-This complementation and support consists of taking effective measures and cooperating loyally, efficiently, solidarily and in coordination with each other, the Commission and other relevant public authorities as well as the entities concerned to make critical infrastructure used to provide essential services in the internal market more resilient. minustration and to provide essential services in the internal market more resident.
+Supervision and enforcement (NL and EU) Supervision currently unknown.
+Consideration for IT Risk professionals and auditors No considerations identified.
+Consideration of implementation (NL) No considerations identified.
+Interfaces with other legislation The CSA (EU) 2023/0109 complements and supports structures under other cybersecurity instruments, such as the NIS2 Directive or CSA (EU) 2019/881.
+This complementation and support consists of taking effective measures and cooperating loyally, efficiently, solidarily and in coordination with each other, the Commission and other relevant public authorities as well as the entities concerned to make critical infrastructure used to provide essential services in the internal market more resilient.